Life Membership, Non-Practising, and Honorary Membership Bylaws

 If bylaw amendments are ratified by members, the bylaw requires the approval of government prior to becoming law.
 The Minister of Advanced Education, who is the Minister responsible for the Engineers and Geoscientists Act, has the ability to disallow bylaws if they are not in the public interest.

 Council approved a consultation plan for these bylaws in September 2017, in alignment with its Consultation Policy, which outlines the process for member and stakeholder engagement on proposed bylaw changes.
-The consultation plan will seek feedback from members, including key membership groups impacted by these amendments (e.g., current Life Members), member committees, and other regulators.
+Consultation ran from December 2017 to March 2018, and sought feedback from members, including key membership groups impacted by these amendments, and member committees.

-The bylaw amendments will be presented to members for ratification in the Fall, in conjunction with the Council election.
+The bylaw amendments will be presented to members for ratification in the fall, in conjunction with the Council election.
+Amendments to Engineers and Geoscientists BC's bylaws require at least two-thirds (66.67%) support by voting members in order to pass.